judeha/cs262_design1/README.md

 6. Delete a message or set of messages.
 Once deleted messages are gone.
 7. Delete an account.
 You will need to specify the semantics of deleting an account that contains unread messages.

-Our application utilizes tkinter for the graphical interface (GUI) and SQLITE for the database.
-Further, there are two wire protocols implemented, JSON and custom, of which users can specifiy which protocol they want their messages to use in the command line interface.

-### Instructions for Usage
+### Usage Instructions
 1. Download the repository
-2. On Command Line Interface (CLI) run 'python server.py'
+2. On Command Line Interface (CLI) run 'python server.py [host] [port] [protocol]', where protocol = 0 refers to the JSON protocol and protocol = 1 refers to the custom protocol.
-3. Open a new CLI window and run 'python client.py '--host --port --protocol'.
+3. Open a new CLI window and run 'python client_gui.py --host --port --protocol'.
 We have defualt values for these three parameters.
 The protocol is set as a default to JSON (0), but you can opt into using the custom protocol by changing the flag to 1.

+### System Design
+- Backend: Python, SQLITE (database)
+- Frontend: Tkinter

+**File Structure:**
+- client_gui.py: contains class definition for the GUI and starts the connection to client
+- server.py: starts the connection to server
+- database.py: contains all relevant queries to the database
+- database_setup.py: initializes the database
+- client_handler.py: handles sending requests and processing requests from the server on the client side.
+- server_handler.py: handles processing requests from and sending responses to the client.
+- codes.py: classifications for each request type
+- utils.py: contains functions for password hashing and using the custom protocol.

+**Protocols**
+There are two different types of protocols available: JSON and a custom binary protocol.
+Both protocols use the exact same structure for the requests where there is a protoheader, header, request, and response.
+The protoheader provides metadata about the header, the header provides metadata about the request, the request specifies the type of request (i.e., login, read_message), and the response contains the information the server will send back to the client.
+The JSON protocol will encode and decode the request in the form of JSON string, whereas our custom binary protocol encodes/decodes bytes.
+Initially the custom protocol used to decode by identifying pipes ('|'), but we switched over to utilizing a recursive header to avoid casting everything and also be able to parse lists/tuples.
+It would also place less restrictions on the user in terms of the types of messages they are able to send over the network.
+To specify which protocol to use for the application, type 0 for JSON and 1 for custom.

 To learn more about our design and engineering process, particuarly on the thought process behind efficiency and scalability, click [here](https://docs.google.com/document/d/1VgRHjW2I94al2vKQbMXU5OTpYC9vVg0mS-7m-KCjAWU/edit?usp=sharing).